maxblee/clipivot/README.tex.md

 ### Supported functions
 `csvpivot` has support for a number of functions, fitting into the following
 categories: text functions, numeric functions, and type independent functions.
+You can get a full description of those by typing `csvpivot --help`.
+But here are a few general tips to help you understand the methods:

 - The text functions don't require anything special of your text; they will simply take the text data as it is.
 However, the data should be clean